TimothySpriegade/8stash/README.md

 Behavior characteristics:
 - Divergent histories are now supported: you can apply stashes even if your current branch has diverged from the stash base.
 The tool will attempt to merge changes, and you may need to resolve conflicts manually.
-- Applying a stash does not advance or modify your current branch’s commit history; it only repopulates the working tree.
+- Applying a stash does not advance or modify your current branch's commit history; it only repopulates the working tree.
 - Relative age displays (e.g. minutes/hours/days ago) are based on the current system clock.
+- Stash commit messages help you identify and organize your work-in-progress items across different contexts.

 Ideal use cases:
 - Pair programming driver handoff.
 - Moving unfinished edits between desktop and laptop.
 - Quick review handover without committing partial or experimental changes.
 - Temporary parking of exploratory work prior to reshaping into clean commits.
+- Annotating work-in-progress with descriptive messages for better organization.

 Limitations to keep in mind:
 - Not a replacement for long‑lived feature branches.